DesterLib/desterlib/apps/docs/src/content/docs/development/contributing.md

 During alpha development, we use a simplified workflow: **Feature Branches → Main**.
 Once we reach stable releases, we'll introduce a `dev` branch for staging.
 :::

-See the [Development Workflow](/development/workflow/) for the complete workflow.

 ## 🔍 Finding Issues to Work On

 ### Good First Issues